VanillaSpace/Debug.Message_Enhancer/README.md

 2. Run the Unity program.
 3. Use and customize the debug message based on what you want to show in your Console.
     All debug messages are inside the `EventManager` script

+# Updates

+- Turning this feature into a Unity Editor Tool